Creadata/Creadata/README.md

 - 👋 Hi, I’m @Creadata
-- 👀 I’m interested in IT Security, Service Management, Data Science
+- 👀 I’m interested in IT Security, Data Science, Artificial Intelligence
 - 🌱 I’m currently learning, Artificial Intellicence > Deep Learning
 - 💞️ I’m looking to collaborate on (open to suggestion)
 - 📫 How to reach me magrc1@bfh.ch